libsbmlsim/libsbmlsim/examples/python/README.txt

   (2) If you are in installed directory (ex. /usr/local/share/libsbml/python)
       % python Test.py

-* Output from this test program will be:
+* Output from this test script will be:
     numOfRows: 26
     numOfSpecies: 6
     numOfParameters: 12